Borneo Odyssey: a re-presentation of a A Brief Report of a Journey up the Rejang River

 Kristina Hoagland, Philadelphia Museum of Art Textiles curator of costume and textiles, presents a film about the few remaining very old ladies in a small town in Holland who still painstakingly dress in their 16th century clothes as a matter of tradition; or perhaps habit.

-(Sponsors: Cinema Studies, Penn Art history, University Museum Library, Penn Humanities Forum)
+(Sponsors: Cinema Studies, History of Art: University of Pennsylvania, University Museum Library, Penn Humanities Forum)

 Stilt dancers of Long Bow Village (1980) & Guomen: A Village Wedding (2003)

 James Chan presents two films from the Long Bow Village group, one about the rebirth of stilt dancing in a small village in China, joyfully practiced by very young children and elders, the second about folkloric marriage customs returning to Huang Cun village.

 (Sponsors: Cinema Studies, Penn East Asia Center, University Museum Library, Penn Humanities Forum)